-The British Ossett Brewery requested Bronkhorst for a solution to supply oxygen to their brewing process in a controlled way.
+The British Ossett Brewery requested Bronkhorst for a solution to supply oxygen gas to their beer brewing process in a controlled way.

 The solution they were looking for has to supply oxygen accurately over a well-defined period of time.
-Furthermore, the solution should be robust enough to be able to operate in an environment with gases as well as liquids.
+Furthermore, the solution should be robust enough to be able to operate in brewery conditions with the presence of liquids.